 Zeno of Citium (334-262 BC) embodies a better example of wisdom, happiness, and “living in accordance with nature.”
 He had lost his life’s savings in a shipwreck, where he almost died himself, but instead of wasting time with lamentations, he went to Athens and started a new career as philosopher and teacher.

-for wisdom and happiness.
+Zeno of Citium supplies the best example of Seneca’s recipe for wisdom and happiness.
 His actions outline a prescription that is still valid today, and will remain valid in the future.

-How can live in accordance with nature?
+How can we live in accordance with nature?
 When we seize opportunities to exploit our talent and build a successful career, business, or artistic project.
 Equally, when we take good care of our health, family and friends.

 Despite some meandering and imprecision, Seneca came up with the right conclusion, one that is fully workable.
 His path to happiness entails “self-sufficiency and independence.”
 Let’s commit ourselves to putting his recipe into practice.